ROMATRIS

 Project details

 The practical suitability of a mobile assistance robot is to be evaluated in a realistic application scenario.
-In this project, the assistance robot will be developed, built and equipped with corresponding control algorithms by the DFKI.
-For the evaluation, several consecutive field tests are planned at the THW training site in Hoya (see Figure 2), followed by evaluation and adaptation phases.
-Special emphasis will be placed on the robustness of the developed solutions.
-To this end, the field tests will be carried out with the involvement of experienced THW emergency personnel.
+In this project, the assistance robot will be developed and built by DFKI and equipped with appropriate control algorithms.
+Several consecutive field tests are planned for the evaluation on the THW training grounds in Hoya, followed by evaluation and adaptation phases.
+Particular emphasis will be placed on the robustness of the developed solutions.
+To this end, the field tests will be carried out with the involvement of experienced THW emergency services personnel.
 The success of the project will be measured by the system's ability to maneuver at the THW test site in Hoya.
-There will be very close cooperation with THW personnel in the course of the developments.
+There will be very close cooperation with THW personnel during development.

-The findings from the scenario described above can also be transferred to other areas of non-police emergency response.
-For example, a robotic transport system can also be supportive in the field of mountain rescue, where extensive equipment also regularly has to be transported through impassable terrain.
-And the approach is also interesting for the mine rescue service, since here, too, impassable terrain, heavy equipment and strenuous activities (working under breathing protection) are part of the regular conditions.
+However, the findings from the scenario described above can also be transferred to other areas of non-police emergency response.
+For example, a robotic transport system can also provide support in the field of mountain rescue services, where extensive equipment regularly has to be transported through rough terrain.
+The approach is also interesting for the mine rescue service, as rough terrain, heavy equipment and strenuous activities (work under respiratory protection) are also part of the regular conditions here.

 Videos